We appreciate any financial support you can provide to help us meet the increased need.

 Donations of unopen food items are accepted at the pantry on Thursdays and Saturdays from 9:00 AM to 12:00 PM.

 The health and well-being of our customers, volunteers and staff are top priorities for us.
-To that end and due to the most recent issued Stay at Home Order, the Pantry will limit the number of volunteers, their amount of time at the pantry, and appropriately distance them while they assist us in getting food to those in need.
+To that end, the Pantry will limit the number of volunteers, their amount of time at the pantry, and appropriately distance them while they assist us in getting food to those in need.